-We tested the impact of CCI in the EZM, a modification of the EPM that eliminates the central region of the maze, thus focusing the analysis on the behavior in the closed and open spaces.61 CCI-injured mice fed with control diet showed a reduced level of anxiety compared to control-craniotomy mice, resulting in an increased exploration time in the open areas.
-This correlated with a lower number of head dips from the closed arms and a higher distance traveled compared to CCI-FC and craniotomy-control mice.
-Therefore, TBI led to a disinhibition of mice, and in CCI mice receiving FC, the multi-nutrient reduced this behavioral disinhibition (one-way ANOVA; total distance, p=0.0068, $F{(2,12)}=7.799$; head dips, p=0.0001, $F{(2,12)}=21.92$; time spent in open arms, p=0.0004, $F{(2,12)}=16.52$; Fig. 2E).
+We tested the impact of CCI in the elevated-zero maze (EZM), a modification of the elevated plus maze that eliminates the central region of the maze, thus focusing the analysis on the behaviour in the closed and open spaces.
+CCI-injured mice fed with control diet showed a reduced level of anxiety compared to control-craniotomy mice, resulting in an increased exploration time in the open areas.
+This correlated with a lower number of head dips from the closed arms and a higher distance travelled compared with CCI-FC and craniotomy-control mice.
+Therefore, TBI led to a disinhibition of mice, and in CCI mice receiving FC, the multi-nutrient reduced this behavioural disinhibition (One way ANOVA; Total distance p = 0.0068, $F{(2,12)} = 7.799$ ; Head dips p = 0.0001, $F{(2,12)} = 21.92$ ; Time spent in open arms p = 0.0004, $F{(2,12)} = 16.52$ ; Fig. 2e).

-Fortasyn Connect-supplemented animals show a significant reduction in lesion size
+FC supplemented animals show a significant reduction in lesion size

-TBI is associated with a reduction in brain volume, which continues for years after the injury.
-62
+TBI is associated with a reduction in brain volume, which continues for years after the injury. $^{62}$

-Analysis of lesion size showed that, at 70 dpi, there was a significant loss of tissue, with almost total loss of ipsilateral hippocampus.
-FC supplementation significantly decreased lesion size (one-way ANOVA; p < 0.0001, $F{(2,33)} = 382.5$; Fig. 3A,B).
-There was no difference in neuronal numbers (neuronal nuclei-positive cells) perilesionally, between the three groups (not shown).
+Analysis of the lesion size showed that at 70 dpi there was a significant loss of tissue, with almost total loss of ipsilateral hippocampus.
+FC supplementation significantly decreased lesion size (One way ANOVA; p < 0.0001, $F{(2,33)} = 382.5$ ; Fig. 3a, b).
+There was no difference in neuronal numbers (NeuN-positive cells) perilesionally, between the three groups (not shown).